edushak/test-spec/README.md

 Test-spec is a collection of general purpose Cucumber steps (implemented in Groovy).

 By design, Gherkin features have dual purpose:
 * they are being a specification for some feature under development
-* they are being a set of instructions for a functional test that could be executed automatically Test-spec focuses on second part.
+* they are being a set of instructions for a functional test that could be executed automatically

+Test-spec focuses on improving the second part.

 **What does test-spec solves?**